bsutton/IrrigationForPi/build_tools/README.md

 `mvn install`

-This generaates a .war file in the `targets` directory ready to install.
+This generates a .war file in the `targets` directory ready to install.

 Installation